Dr Aldina Franco, School of Environmental Sciences, University of East Anglia

-Dr Carlos David Santos, University of Para, Brazil
+Dr Carlos David Santos, Federal University of Pará, Brazil

 The establishment of robust networks of protected areas is key to address biodiversity loss.
 Species that move between breeding and non-breeding sites are among those that are most challenging to protect.
 With recent technological advances and increasing availability of animal movement data, it is possible to design effective protected areas for conservation.
 This project focuses on birds as indicators of wetland habitats to identify important areas for biodiversity conservation and delivery of ecosystem services in South America.
 The objectives are 1) map wetland bird diversity and abundance based on aerial surveys and remote sensing; 2) identify foraging movements of wood storks and determine levels of structural and functional connectivity in wetland and mangrove habitats; 3) determine the value of wetland and mangrove ecosystem services (e.g. carbon storage, sediment deposition, availability of fresh water) and 4) identify priority areas for conservation that include landscape connectivity and deliver multiple ecosystem services.

 The project will use theoretical and practical ecological skills, remote sensing and statistics.
 You will explore existing datasets in GIS and/or using R, and investigate which environmental variables may influence species diversity and abundance.
 You will be trained to deploy state-of-the-art tracking devices that are being developed at UEA www.movetech-telemetry.org and will learn to analyse of animal movement data to inform the design of robust networks for wetland areas in South America.